BushidoCodeMaster/Sally/README.md

 ## Overview
 Sally automates specific tasks with Excel files and integrates them with Adobe Illustrator.
 This tool enables users to insert a new column, generate QR codes with customizable data, and create executable JSX scripts for Adobe Illustrator.
+Sally is written in Python primary.
+Including some acknowledgments of the Java Script and jsx

 ## Features
 - **Excel Manipulation:** Automatically inserts an "id" column at the beginning of Excel files without overwriting the original.